What do expats wish they knew before taking the plunge and moving to Ecuador? Turns out it's a lot.

 Be prepared to harass your internet provider, bank, landlord, visa facilitator, maintenance workers etc. You will need to be proactive if you want stuff to get done.

 Dealing with customs for international deliveries is a crapshoot.
 There is a real risk of not receiving your goods, or needing to pay high import fees if you want to collect them.
+Weirdly enough, navigating Ecuador's customs system was the reason I ended up in Ecuador.

 Yes, laws differ from nation to nation.
 But, you may not be prepared for how the rule of law is applied in Ecuador compared to your native country.